pywbem/pywbemtools/DEVELOP.md

     Verify that it arrived on PyPI: https://pypi.python.org/pypi/pywbemtools/

-21. Switch to the directory of the `pywbemtools.github.io` repo and perform the following steps from that directory:

-    - `cd ../pywbemtools.github.io`

-22. Check out the `master` branch and update it from upstream:

-    - `git checkout master`
-    - `git pull`

-    In this repo, we don´t use a topic branch for these changes.

-23. Edit the installation page:

-    - `vi pywbemtools/installation.html`

-    To make the following changes in the installation table:

-    * If you are releasing a new minor or major version, insert a new row.
-    * If you are releasing a fix version, update the row for the release it replaces.

-    Verify with a web browser on the locally changed file `pywbemtools/installation.html` that the new release shows up correctly, and that all of its links work.

-24. Commit the changes and push to the upstream repo:

-    - `git status` - to double check which files have been changed
-    - `git commit -asm "Release $MNU"`
-    - `git push`

-25. Announce the new version on the
+17. Announce the new version on the
     [pywbem-devel mailing list](https://sourceforge.net/p/pywbem/mailman/pywbem-devel/).

 Starting a new version
 ----------------------

 This section shows the steps for starting development of a new version of pywbemtools.

 It covers all variants of new versions: